okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 * **Policies** contain groups of resources requiring similar treatment, like apps with the same security characteristics or user groups with the same account setup requirements.
 * **Rules** describe the conditions of policy behavior, such as requests from a geographical location or if the user is on a trusted network.

-The combined policy conditions and a rules determine when the policy is applied.
+The combined policy conditions and rules determine when the policy is applied.
 As a best practice, place restrictive rules at the top of the priority list.
 Otherwise, you can create combinations of conditions for different scenarios.
-There’s no limit to the number of rules your policies can have.

 Different policy types control the settings for different operations.
 All policy types share a common framework, message structure, and API, but have different policy settings and rule data.
 When a policy is retrieved, such as when the user attempts to sign in to Okta, then policy evaluation takes place: